 The Perfect Place to Put Down Roots

-Why RM Sotheby’s & Thompsons Limited Call Chatham-Kent Home:
+Why RM Sotheby’s & Andersons Limited Call Chatham-Kent Home:

 RM Sotheby’s—the world’s largest collector car auction house—has called Chatham-Kent home for more than four decades.
 The reason being is simple: location.
 Their vertically integrated range of services (from restorations to private treaty sales, auctions, estate planning) and expert team of car specialist need to be easily accessible.
 From Monaco to Monterey, London to Los Angeles, RM Soethby’s caters to an international clientele and market.
 Basing their operations in Chatham-Kent makes it easy for the company to maintain an international footprint and provide an unsurpassed level of service to the global collector car market.

-Thompsons Limited has carried on the principal business of processing and packaging food-grade edible beans to domestic and export markets for more than 87 years.
-But when they aren’t planting and packaging their harvest, Thompsons employees are hard at work receiving, processing and shipping cash crops from a variety of Ontario, Manitoba, North Dakota, Minnesota and Michigan producers.
+The Andersons Canada Limited (formerly Thompsons Limited) has carried on the principal business of processing and packaging food-grade edible beans to domestic and export markets for more than 87 years.
+But when they aren’t planting and packaging their harvest, Andersons employees are hard at work receiving, processing and shipping cash crops from a variety of Ontario, Manitoba, North Dakota, Minnesota and Michigan producers.
 The company is also busy exporting yields to Europe, Southeast Asia, England, Switzerland, Japan, Singapore, Malaysia and Hong Kong.
 Like many other growing organizations, having access to international shipping roots is critical for the growth and success of their organization.
-But don’t take our word for it; the folks at Thompsons often say they’re “spoiled and tend to take transportation for granted,” thanks to the logistical advantages of basing their operations in Chatham-Kent.
+But don’t take our word for it; the folks at Andersons often say they’re “spoiled and tend to take transportation for granted,” thanks to the logistical advantages of basing their operations in Chatham-Kent.